tvooo/thesis/Design.md

 The prototype was tested with two JavaScript developers in individual in-person walkthrough sessions.
 The users were introduced to the concept, if they were not familiar with it already, and explained the basic constraints of the prototype (as mentioned above).
 They were thereafter able to explore and test the prototype to their likings.
 One of the two sessions has been recorded as a screencast.

-The users liked both the „preview“ feature (hovering over a breadcrumb) and the sidebar.
+The users liked both the “preview” feature (hovering over a breadcrumb) and the sidebar.
 The preview gave them an opportunity to quickly get a visual overview of their position in the code and the active scope chain.
 The sidebar showed them which variables and functions are available in a given context.
 Overall, they liked the dynamicity of the prototype, as they could ‚play around‘ with it and understand the design concept just by trying.
 They quickly made a connection between the cursor position and the active scope along with its content.

 One of the users suggested possible improvements or alternative designs for existing features.
 He recommended a wider use of colour coding to create a link between the scope in the editor window and the sidebar, for example by colouring all the ancestor scopes in different shades of grey.
 He also suggested an alternative visual structure for the sidebar instead of the list, for example nested clusters or a graph.
-For hoisting, the user came up with an idea to integrate indicators into the text editor: a „phantom“ variable declaration—which would be grey and not editable—could be inserted on top of a scope to show that a certain variable declaration would be hoisted up there.
+For hoisting, the user came up with an idea to integrate indicators into the text editor: a “phantom” variable declaration—which would be grey and not editable—could be inserted on top of a scope to show that a certain variable declaration would be hoisted up there.
 This indicator should be collapsible so that it does not interfere with the editing process.
 Because of technical constraints, this idea was not implemented in the next prototype iteration; however, it seems a sensible solution to the hoisting indication problem, as it communicates this implicit phenomenon very clearly.

 In conclusion, the prototype was well-received and served its purpose well.
 It became clear that a consistent and clear visual language for the next iteration of the prototype was necessary, and that a direct connection between the code and the scope visualization has to be communicated.
 Like the sketches, it addressed the *lookup performance*  problem by visualizing nested scope, even more so through the sidebar and bottom bar.
 It also put a stronger *focus on code* by making it navigatable using the bottom bar, and by dynamically showing changes directly in the editor.